richdevelopments/corporate-dashboard/README.md

 - The colours for this project were chosen because I wanted to the site to look smart and corporate and I feel I have achieved this.

-- A dark purple colour was chosen for the main text and headers as it made the text stand out on the lighter background.
+- A dark purple colour was chosen for the main text and headers as it made the text stand out on the lighter blue background.

 - The navbar background colour is white, which makes the logo stand out and looks smart.

-- The body colour is grey for a corporate feel.
+- The body colour is a light but bold blue and has a very slight gradient.
+I feel this is a good colour to make the other elememnts stand out.

-- I tried to make the 4 regions in the stacked chart colourful so they stand out on the white background.
-As also the rest of the page is plane.
+- I tried to make the 4 regions in the stacked chart colourful so they stand out on the light blue background.

-- The bar charts are a dark purple so they stand out on the white background but are also differeent to the stacked chart.
+- The bar charts are a dark purple so they stand out on the blue background but are also different to the stacked chart.

 ### Styling